Corn on the Cob on the Grill

 • 8 ears of corn (or as many ears as you need to cook!)

-• Oil for brushing the corn
+• Vegetable, avocado or canola oil for brushing the corn

 • Salt, pepper and butter for serving